Petingoso/legion-fan-utils-linux/README.md

 ## Features
+- Non permanent, by design. there's a daemon in works, so TOUPDATE

 - Expandable and scriptable, with tiny adjustments you can load easily, such as backing up all profile modes or tweaking to only parse.

 - Supports custom profiles on the following format: